AdguardTeam/CodeGuidelines/Go/Go.md

     }
     ```

- *  <a href="#li-fa33e482" id="li-fa33e482" name="li-fa33e482">§</a>
-    Constructors should validate their arguments and return meaningful errors.
-    As a corollary, avoid lazy initialization.

  *  <a href="#li-eaba198b" id="li-eaba198b" name="li-eaba198b">§</a>
     Context values should be considered immutable.
 Do not use modifications
     of context values as a means of communicating something up the stack.
 That